build-on-aws/content/tutorials/practical-cloud-guide/deploy-a-cloud-database-to-scale-lamp-app/index.md

 description: "A key method for increasing application capacity is re-architecting monolithic applications and applying horizontal scaling.
 Managed cloud services simplify the process of breaking apart monoliths into component services.
 This tutorial demonstrates how to migrate and scale a monolithic application to distributed cloud architecture."
 tags:
     - tutorials
-    - Lightsail
+    - lightsail
-    - LAMP
+    - lamp
-    - MySQL
+    - mysql
     - scaling
 authorGithubAlias: spara
 authorName: Sophia Parafina